Low-power/MEMZ/README.md

 If you want to use the exe to batch converter, don't forget to append -zip to it's command line, because this gives way smaller file sizes and also works on Windows XP.

-You'll also need Visual Studio 2015 to build the actual Trojan.
-Make sure you selected the Release configuration, because Debug is not configured properly.
+You'll also need MinGW-w64 to build the actual Trojan.

 The ASM code may look very noobish, but this is my first big thing written in assembly.